-A JSON data structure that represents a public key.
+A JSON object that represents a cryptographic key.

-JSON Web Key Set (JWK Set)
+ISON Web Key Set (JWK Set)

-A JSON object that contains an array of JWKs as a member.
+A JSON object that contains an array of JWKs as the value of its keys member.

 Base64url Encoding

 The URL- and filename-safe Base64 encoding described in RFC 4648 [RFC4648], Section 5, with the (non URL-safe) '=' padding characters omitted, as permitted by Section 3.2.
 (See Appendix C of [JWS] for notes on implementing base64url encoding without padding.)